ams0/akdc/digital-twin/README.md

 # validate pods
 ### you may have to repeat these two steps a few times while CI-CD runs and Flux syncs
-kic fleet sync
+flt sync
-kic fleet exec "k get po -A"
+flt exec "k get po -A"

 # test the endpoint
 http https://central-tx-austin-103.cseretail.com/badapp/17